-Last Updated on July 20, 2021 by
+Last Updated on July 26, 2022 by

-Last Updated on July 20, 2021 by
+Last Updated on July 26, 2022 by

-Venlafaxine continues to be one of the most prescribed medications today, resulting in the need for providing truly helpful antidepressant tapering options for a growing number of people.
-Withdrawal from venlafaxine can be extremely hard to tolerate, especially if one has been taking the drug for more than a few weeks or months.
-Some people have been taking an antidepressant for many years despite getting less and less in the way of benefits.1
+There is a great need for truly helpful antidepressant tapering options for a growing number of people who found venlafaxine ineffective or too laden with adverse effects.
+Unassisted tapering from venlafaxine can be extremely hard to tolerate, especially if one has been taking the drug for more than a few weeks or months.
+Even if it has been taken only for some days, gradual tapering is still recommended and supported by research.8 Some people have been taking an antidepressant for many years despite getting less and less in the way of benefits.1

 It may become quite confusing to try and figure out which are the side effects of the drug itself, and which are the side effects of stopping venlafaxine.
 However, it is not crucial to do so as with a properly administered venlafaxine tapering program, all of these side effects will tend to diminish over time.
 If symptoms are causing stress and are not getting better, then it may be time to look at the option of venlafaxine cessation in an inpatient, very closely monitored facility such as Alternative to Meds Center.